Autodesk/aomi/README.md

 * Please keep style consistent.
 This means PEP8 and pylint compliance at a minimum.
 * Please add tests.

-If you have any questions, please feel free to contact Jonathan Freedman <jonathan.freedman@autodesk.com>.
+If you have any questions, please feel free to contact <jonathan.freedman@autodesk.com>.